darko0124/darko0124/README.md

   Currently working on developing my skills, so i can write efficent and clear code. ⚙️

-  In my free time i'm usually following a course or working on developing solutions. 🎓
+  In my free time I'm usually following a course or working on developing solutions. 🎓

   My hobby is bodybuilding. 🏋️